What is “Burnout?” Burnout is a state of exhaustion mentally, physically, and emotionally. It is caused by overwhelming amounts of…

 According to the World Health Organization: Telehealth is defined as the use of telecommunications and information technology to provide access to health assessment, diagnosis, intervention, consultation, supervision and information across distance.
 Telehealth includes such technologies as telephones, facsimile machines, electronic mail systems, and remote patient monitoring devices which are used to collect and transmit data for monitoring and interpretation.
 Under this umbrella of telehealth falls teledermatology, a subspeciality of dermatology.
-In this subspeciality, telemedicine technologies are used to transfer dermatological information over distance through audio, visual, and data communication.
+Unlike stepping into a pharmacy specializing in psoriasis or any skin care pharmacy, telemedicine technologies are used to transfer dermatological information over distance through audio, visual, and data communication.
 The scope of teledermatology is somewhat limited as it is still very new.
 Teledermatology services can be: consultations, diagnoses, treatments, and education.

 AI and Dermatology